espressif/esp-modbus/examples/serial/mb_serial_slave/README.md

 Define the ```Modbus communiction mode``` for slave in Kconfig - CONFIG_MB_COMM_MODE (must be the same for master and slave application).
 Set ```Modbus slave address``` for the example application (by default for example script is set to 1).
-The communication parameters of freemodbus stack (Component config->Modbus configuration) allow to configure it appropriately but usually it is enough to use default settings.
+The communication parameters of esp-modbus stack (Component config->Modbus configuration) allow to configure it appropriately but usually it is enough to use default settings.
 See the help strings of parameters for more information.

 ### Setup external Modbus master software